n-engine/geany-ai-chat/README.md

 - **Send editor selection** as prompt
 - **Stop** ongoing generation
 - Markdown **```fences```** with **syntax highlighting** (GtkSourceView)
+- Heuristic language detection when fence lacks a `lang` hint
 - Per-block **Copy** and **Insert into editor**
 - **Clickable links** in messages (Markdown `[text](url)` and bare URLs)
 - Visual **blockquotes** (`>`) with styling